Close Menu

 • BALANCE WHILE WALKING – If you cannot maintain balance in a standing position, then that means you are unable to maintain an upright position while standing or walking without the assistance of another person or an assistive device.
 An assistive device is a walker, two crutches, or two canes.

-• USE OF THE UPPER EXTREMITIES – The inability to use your upper extremities means you have a loss of function of both upper extremities.
+• USE OF THE UPPER EXTREMITIES – The inability to use your upper extremities means you have a loss of function of both arms.
 This includes your fingers, wrists, hands, arms, and shoulders.
-The inability to use your upper extremities must seriously limit your ability to independently initiate, sustain, and complete work related activities involving fine and gross motor movements.
+The inability to use your upper extremities must seriously limit your ability to initiate, sustain, and complete work related activities involving fine and gross motor movements.
 Inability to perform fine and gross motor movements could include not being able to pinch, manipulate, and use your fingers.
 Likewise, it can involve being unable to use your hands, arms, and shoulders to perform gross motor movements.
 These upper extremity movements involve the ability to hand, grip, grasp, hold, turn, and reach.
 Additionally, it includes not being able to perform movements such a lifting, carrying, pushing, and pulling.

 COMMUNICATION PROBLEMS UNDER PART C OF LISTING 11.07